 Do I Need A Referral?

-Generally we do advise our patients to see a physician prior to starting treatment with us.
-Most insurance companies require a prescription to certify the medical necessity of physical therapy.
-To find out if you need a referral for physical therapy, call the number on your insurance card and ask if you need a PCP referral for outpatient physical therapy services.
-If a referral is required, it will need to be in place before your initial evaluation with us.
+The short answer is NO. NH is a direct access state meaning that you have direct access to physical therapy without a referral.
+HOWEVER, we generally advise our patients to verify if their insurance requires a referral and/or authorization prior to starting treatment with us.
+To find out if you need a referral or prior authorization for physical therapy, call the member services number on your insurance card and ask if you need a PCP referral for outpatient physical therapy services AND ask if prior authorization is required.
+If a referral or authorizations are required, we will need to be informed and they will need to be in place before your initial evaluation with us.

 What Insurances Do You Accept?